 we just released the new Sejda version.
 It’s probably the latest milestone before we go GA and most likely the version that will be included in PDFsam v3.
 It’s a chance for those of you using the command line interface (either the pdfsam-console or the sejda-console) to upgrade and test the latest features/fixes.
 We improved the prefix functionality and enriched the directory input for the pdf merge task with a regex to match pdf documents name.
 Here is a short description of what has been updated.

 For those of you using a Debian based Linux distribution (like Ubuntu) and willing to split and merge pdf documents form command line, we created a .deb package for the sejda-console, it can be downloaded from the project page here.

 it has been a while since I wrote my last post and I want to keep you informed on what I’m working on.
-Since release 2.2 I started to work on a new project that will be the core library for pdfsam 3.
+Since release 2.2 I started to work on a new project that will be the core library for PDFsam 3.
 This new project is a java library based on the pdfsam-console but written from scratch.
-The reasons why I’m rewriting (..and decoupoling the shell interface from the core library) the pdfsam-console are many but the most interesting for you users, I think is that this new library will be, hopefully, the base for an online version of pdfsam.
-Of course I’m still supporting pdfsam on the forum and I’ll fix bugs opened in these months and nothing changes for pdfsam at the moment, I just wanted to let you know what’s going on.
+The reasons why I’m rewriting the pdfsam-console are many but the most interesting for you users, I think is that this new library will be, hopefully, the core for an online version of PDFsam.
+Of course I’m still supporting PDFsam on the forum and I’ll fix bugs opened in these months and nothing changes at the moment, I just wanted to let you know what’s going on.